 - The holographic’s projected reticle is also visible to only the operator and produces no muzzle-side signature, meaning that light cannot be seen from the shooting end.

-For more information on reflex vs. holographic sights, read the following blog: What is the Best Scope for a Semi-Automatic Rifle?
+For more information on reflex vs. holographic sights, read the following blog: Semi-Automatic Rifle Scopes: Choosing The Right Optic For You

 All things considered, the decision whether to choose a red or green dot sight comes down to personal preference of the shooter.
 If you already own a red dot optic, there is no need to run out and purchase a green dot optic, because the difference under most applications is only slight.